Penny: It's not "soup", it's "courage".

-- In yet another episode, Bart somehow managed to tattoo "Wide Load" on Homer's rear end.
+- In another episode, Bart somehow manages to tattoo "Wide Load" on Homer's rear end.

 - In another episode, Nelson's mom is in the process of getting her huge "Classy Lady" tattoo removed.
-Of course, only two letters have been removed so far (it doesn't take rocket science to figure out which ones).
+Of course, only two letters have been removed so far, and it doesn't take rocket science to figure out which ones.

-- Upon his death, Bernadotte, the Napoleonic soldier who became the absolute monarch of Sweden, was supposedly found with a tattoo he received in his youth (when he had been a radical anti-monarchist), ironically reading "death to all kings".
+- Upon his death, Jean Bernadotte, the Napoleonic soldier who became the absolute monarch of Sweden (as Charles XIV John), was supposedly found with a tattoo he received in his youth (when he had been a radical anti-monarchist), ironically reading "death to all kings".

-- Johnny Depp had his tattoo bearing the words "Winona Forever" altered after his breakup with Winona Rider to instead read "Wino Forever."
+- Johnny Depp had his tattoo bearing the words "Winona Forever" altered after his breakup with Winona Ryder to instead read "Wino Forever."
 Then he went into rehab.

 - Finnish football player Eremenko Junior had "Only god judge me" tattooed on him.

-- David Beckham has his wife Victoria's name tattooed on his left arm in Hindi - only it is (apparently) misspelled.
+- David Beckham has his wife Victoria's name tattooed on his left arm in Hindi - only it is (apparently) misspelt.

 - The UK men's magazine Nuts has a feature called "Naff Tats", in which readers send in pictures of their embarrassing tattoos - usually done when they were drunk.

-- Hayden Panettiere has several tattoos, but most of those are pretty discreet — except for "To live without regrets" tattooed on her left side in Italian, and much fun was had at her expense when it was pointed out it was misspelled... although the fact that she hasn't bothered to have it removed (and has even posed topless while showing it - no link provided here) suggests she goes by the message rather than the spelling.
-Which is pretty awesome, really.
+- Hayden Panettiere has several tattoos, but most of those are pretty discreet — except for "To live without regrets" tattooed on her left side in Italian.
+Much fun was had at her expense when it was pointed out it was misspelled... although the fact that she only bothered to have it removed several years later (and has even posed topless while showing it) suggests she goes by the message rather than the spelling.

-- A common trick of "Scambaiters", people who try to get 419 Scam emails and pretend to believe the email to distract the scammer, is to claim that sending money to people outside of their faith Against Their Religion and that they must join their faith in order to get the money.
+- A common trick of "scambaiters", people who play along with 419 Scam emails to distract and humiliate the scammer, is to claim that sending money to people outside of their faith is against their religion and that the scammer must join their faith in order to get the money.
 In these cases, part of joining the religion will almost always involve getting an embarrassing tattoo, with the demand of photographic evidence.
 One way to do this is for the church's name to form a rude acronym.